Nearshore Software Development in Mexico 2023 - Alcor BPO

 Growing Tech Talent Pool

 One of the key reasons why American tech companies nearshore software development in Mexico is its vast IT talent pool.
-Nowadays, there are about 225,000 software developers in the country, which is steadily increasing by over 110,000 STEM graduates annually.
-Such impressive growth in the tech workforce is conditioned by government’s initiatives that encourage the young generation to pursue IT careers.
-Mexican programmers are considered the most educated in LATAM, as they study in highly regarded universities.
-Six of them are ranked in the top 50 in Latin America, including the National Autonomous University of Mexico, Tecnologico de Monterrey, and Universidad Autonoma de Nuevo Leon (UANL).
-If you are seeking developers with PHP, Java, C#, Python, and Ruby skills, hiring IT professionals from Mexico is your way to go.
+There are about 700,000 software developers in the country, which is steadily increasing by over 130,000 STEM graduates annually.
+Such impressive growth in the tech workforce is conditioned by the government’s initiatives that encourage the young generation to pursue IT careers.
+And when it comes to education, they’re not just good — they’re top-tier.
+Developers from Mexico are considered the most educated in LATAM, as they study in highly regarded universities.
+Six are ranked in the top 50 in Latin America, including the National Autonomous University of Mexico, Tecnologico de Monterrey, and Universidad Autonoma de Nuevo Leon (UANL).
+If you seek developers with PHP, Java, C#, Python, and Ruby skills, hiring IT professionals from Mexico is your way to go.

 Cost-effective Labor

-As known, the US IT market provides some of the highest annual remunerations for programmers.
-To reduce costs and at the same time get quality services, many American tech companies choose Mexico’s tech talent for nearshoring software development.
-Such a business move allows them to cut their labor expenses by up to 50%, as the average salary in Mexico constitutes about $46,000, while in the USA it reaches $97,000.
-Keep reading this article to find out more about the differences between Mexican and American developer wages.
+It’s not a secret that the US IT market provides some of the highest annual remunerations for programmers.
+To reduce costs and, at the same time, get high-quality services, many American tech companies choose Mexico’s tech talent for nearshoring software development.
+Such a business move allows them to cut their labor expenses by up to 50%, as the average salary in Mexico constitutes about $46,000, while in the USA, it reaches $97,000.
+But you should keep in mind that salaries vary in different tech hubs, e.g. in Mexico Сity, programmers earn more than in Tijuana.

 Strategic Location

-Among other key advantages of outsourcing to Mexico is its convenient location.
-Situated in the southern part of North America, nearshoring software development to Mexico is a beneficial option for US tech companies.
-For instance, it takes about 4 hours by plane to get from San Jose, CA to Guadalajara.
-This enables on demand face-to-face meetings which can boost your corporate culture and build better cohesion between two teams.
-In case you would like to continue your tech expansion, Mexico can serve as a good strongpoint for entering South American IT markets, like nearshoring software development to Colombia, for instance.
+Among other key advantages of outsourcing to Mexico is its geographical sweet spot.
+The location in the southern part of North America makes nearshoring software development to Mexico a dreamy option for US tech companies.
+For instance, it takes about 4 hours by plane to get from San Jose, CA, to Guadalajara.
+This enables on-demand face-to-face meetings, which can boost your corporate culture and build better cohesion between two teams.
+If you would like to continue your tech expansion, Mexico is your gateway to entering other South American IT markets.
+Then, it’d be easier to go on with nearshoring software development to Colombia, for example.

 Similar Time Zones

 Another reason why Mexico is preferable for nearshoring software development is due to overlapping time zones (UTC-6, UTC-7, UTC-8) with the USA.
-For example, the American IT hub of San Francisco has no time difference with Mexican tech center Tijuana, while being only 2 hours behind Guadalajara and Mexico City.
-This fact allows in-house and remote teams to reduce ramp-up time and cope with arising issues quickly and effectively, sustaining an uninterrupted software development process.
+For example, the American IT hub of San Francisco has no time difference with the Mexican tech center — Tijuana and is only 2 hours behind Guadalajara and Mexico City.
+This way, in-house and remote teams can reduce ramp-up time and cope with arising issues quickly and effectively — all to sustain an uninterrupted software development process.

 Developed IT Infrastructure